-Admittedly, it’s a lot harder to do email marketing as an Amazon seller, if you were able to achieve just a quarter of that ROI, it would be worth your while.
+Admittedly, it’s a lot harder to do email marketing as an Amazon seller.
+But if you were able to achieve just a quarter of that ROI, it would be worth your while.

 3 Follow-ups for Amazon Sellers

-You may not be ready to start killing it at email marketing just yet.
-But automated emails sent out after purchase are something you can put in place and benefit from right now.
-Here are a few types of emails you should think about using.
+You may not be ready to start killing it at email marketing and making huge ROIs just yet.
+But if you can put in place a few simple emails sent out after purchase, you can start to benefit and grow your business right now.

 Customer service check-in

-It won’t apply to every product.
-But consumable products (supplements, beauty care for example) have incredible lifetime value potential.
+This doesn’t apply to all products.
+However, consumable products (supplements, beauty care for example) have incredible lifetime value potential.